Ultimagen/VariantCalling/docs/filter_and_compare_variants.md

   --aligned_bam ALIGNED_BAM
                         Aligned bam (optional, do not use on whole genome VCF) --call_sample_name CALL_SAMPLE_NAME
-                        Name of the call sample --truth_sample_name TRUTH_SAMPLE_NAME
+                        Name of the call sample (as specified in the input VCF) --truth_sample_name TRUTH_SAMPLE_NAME
-                        Name of the truth sample --find_thresholds     Should precision recall thresholds be found --filter_runs         Should variants on hmer runs be filtered out in the output
+                        Name of the truth sample (as specified in GTR_VCF) --find_thresholds     Should precision recall thresholds be found --filter_runs         Should variants on hmer runs be filtered out in the output